Intermesh/groupoffice-docs/install/config.rst

 - /etc/groupoffice/config.php
 - /etc/groupoffice/multi_instance/<DOMAINNAME>/config.php
-- The root of the Group-Office installation
+- The root of the GroupOffice installation

 Here's a list of config options: